 Why am I Always Sick?

 The answer to this question is complex and not obvious.
 Illnesses arise out of imbalances in mind, body, or spirit.
 For many people there are physical reasons for their illnesses.
-As a Naturopathic Physician in Portland, Oregon, and the island of Oahu, this is relatively easy to determine.
+As a Naturopathic Physician in Honolulu, Hawaii and the North Shore of Oahu, this is relatively easy to determine.
 We can point to patterns, exposures, and so forth.
 For example, some get sick because of a poor diet.
 Much research shows that people who eat high fat, high sugar meals are at greater risk of heart disease and diabetes.
 Poor diet definitely contributes to illnesses in many people.
 Other people though eat a terrible diet, live many years and don’t get sick.
 Why?